Triveni, Bajura

 Triveni (त्रिवेणी नगरपालिका) is a municipality in Bajura district in the Sudurpashchim Province of Nepal.
 It was formed in March 2017 as decided by the Cabinet in line with the Constitution of Nepal 2015, recommended by the Local Bodies Restructuring Commission (LBRC).

-It is formed by merging previous 3 VDCs named Kailashmandau, Chhatara and Tolidewal.
+It was formed by merging three previous VDCs: Kailashmandau, Chhatara and Tolidewal.
 It is divided into nine wards.
-It has Kalikot District in the East, Budhiganga Municipality in the West, Badimalika Municipality in the North and Accham District in the South.
+It has Kalikot District in the east, Budhiganga Municipality in the west, Badimalika Municipality in the north and Accham District in the south.

-The population of this municipality is 18,363 of which 8,631 are male and 9,732 are female.
+The population of this municipality is 18,363 of which 8,631 are male and 9,732 female.
 The total number of households is 3,350.

 Etymology

-The name of this municipal is derived from the tributaries of three river which is locally termed as "Triveni".
-It is a religious place which is situated at an altitude of over 3,000-meter from the sea level.
+The name of this municipality is derived from the tributaries of three rivers which is locally termed as "Triveni".
+It is a religious place which is situated at an altitude of over 3,000 meters above sea level.

 History

-Previous 3 VDCs named Kailashmandau, Tolidewal and Chhatara have been merged and formed Triveni Municipality which has Martadi as district headquarter.
-Triveni is one of the 4 municipalities of Bajura District located at mid mountain region of Sudurpashchim Province.
+The previous 3 VDCs named Kailashmandau, Tolidewal and Chhatara were merged and formed Triveni Municipality which has Martadi as district headquarters.
+Triveni is one of the 4 municipalities of Bajura District located in the mid-mountain region of Sudurpashchim Province.

 Geography

-Triveni municipality is located to the southern part of Bajura district.
-It is separated by Budhi Ganga River following from higher himalayan region which later joins the Malagada river which is the point from where the Triveni Municipality starts.
+Triveni municipality is located in the southern part of Bajura district.
+It is separated by the Budhi Ganga River following from higher Himalayan region which later joins the Malagada River, which is the point from where the Triveni Municipality starts.
 It is divided into 9 wards numbered from 1 to 9.
-It has Kalikot District in the East, Budhiganga Municipality in the West, Badimalika Municipality in the North and Accham District in the South.
+It has Kalikot District in the east, Budhiganga Municipality in the west, Badimalika Municipality in the north and Accham District in the south.

 Climate

-Warm days followed by cool morning & nights.
-Summer are cool and winter are mild to cold.
-Snow fall is expected during the winter rain.
+Warm days followed by cool mornings and nights.
+Summers are cool, and winters are mild to cold.
+Snowfall is expected during the winter rain.

 Economy

-Agriculture is the main occupation of the people of this region followed by small scale livestock.
-The agricultural production is not enough to earn a living throughout the year, the youth and elderly people go to India and remittance is the major source of income of people.
+Agriculture is the main occupation of the people of this region, followed by small-scale livestock.
+The agricultural production is not enough to earn a living throughout the year, so the youth and elderly people go to India, and remittance is the major source of income of people.

 Culture

-Majority of the people follow Hinduism.
+A majority of the people follow Hinduism.
 Dashain and Tihar are the major festivals.
 Chaitalo and Aanantya are the locally celebrated festivals in the form of deuda by men and women where they express their love, joy and sorrows in the form of song.
-Bhuwo is another traditional dance played by the elderly and young boys using Talwar putting on old traditional clothes forming a circle.
+Bhuwo is another traditional dance played by the elderly and young boys using Talwar, putting on old traditional clothes and forming a circle.
 It is played for 3 to 5 days.
 This dance also shows how to fight with the enemy in the battlefield.